Seteeri/msdfgen/README.md

 SDF
 ===

-SDF is a Common Lisp port of [msdfgen](https://github.com/Chlumsky/msdfgen) by Viktor Chlumsky.
+SDF is a Common Lisp port of the [msdfgen fork](https://github.com/ckohnert/msdfgen) by ckohnert, originally from [msdfgen](https://github.com/Chlumsky/msdfgen) by Viktor Chlumsky.

 It is currently under development and not ready for use.
 In its current state, it is a crude translation which will require refactoring/lispfying